Skip to content

 }

-Each node function receives the current state and returns an updated state.
-The **state syntax preserves existing state while updating specific fields.
+Each node function receives the current processing state and returns an updated state - like a specialized data processing service receiving a data batch, performing its transformation, and updating the pipeline status.
+The **state syntax preserves existing processing context while updating specific fields, ensuring data lineage is never lost in the handoff.

 return {